 Add the eggplant to a large mixing bowl and mash with a potato masher until smooth.
 Add tahini, lemon juice, ½ teaspoon salt and ⅛ teaspoon smoked paprika to the bowl and mix until well combined.
 Transfer to a serving bowl using a spatula and serve.

-Baba ganoush is typically served with toasted pita bread or pita chips, which aren't Paleo, Whole30 or low FODMAP.
-Some Paleo/Whole30 and low FODMAP options you can eat with your baba ganoush include:
+Baba ganoush is typically served with toasted pita bread or pita chips, neither of which I have found low FODMAP versions of.
+Some low FODMAP options you can eat with your baba ganoush include: